achraf360/website-laravel/README.md

 ## Usage

 -   Access the website at `http://localhost:8000`.
--   Use the admin interface to manage products and categories.
+-   Navigate to `/admin` for backoffice access to manage data.
 -   Use the search functionality to find products by name or attributes.

 ## Technologies Used